cpv-project/live-profiler/README.md

 `collector->filterProcessByName(processName);`

 Now everything is ready, start collecting the data for the specified time.<br/>
-Function "collectFor" can be called multiple times, and the data will be accumulated,<br/>
+Function "collectFor" can be called multiple times, and the data will be accumulated.
-if you want to reset the existing data, call "profiler.reset()".

 `profiler.collectFor(std::chrono::milliseconds(collectTime));`